Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 ```{note}
 We didn't need to wrap `bulk_to_slabs_flow` with a `task()` because it is defined in Quacc as a Prefect `Flow`.
 ```

+## Setting Runners

+By default, Parsl will run all tasks on your local machine using the [`ConcurrentTaskRunner`].
+To run calculations on an HPC machine, you will need to use the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) in the `prefect-dask` plugin.
+This is a parameter that you can control.
+For instance, you may want to define the executor to be based on [Slurm](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) to submit a job to an HPC cluster.
+The example below highlights how one can change the executor.

+### Setting Executors via the Lattice Object